 Finaccess Advisors, LLC

-Finaccess Advisors, LLC is one of two firms on this list, alongside Investor Solutions, that does not have a set account minimum.
+Finaccess Advisors, LLC is one of two firms on this list, along with EuroCapital Advisors, that does not have a set account minimum.
 Though the firm's clients include individuals, corporations, trusts and SICAV funds, it primarily serves high-net-worth individuals.

-The fee-only firm has at least one chartered financial analyst (CFA) on its team of seven advisors.
+The fee-only firm has at least one chartered financial analyst (CFA) on its team of 10 advisors.

 Finaccess Advisors, LLC Background

 Finaccess Advisors, LLC was founded in 2009.
-The registered investment advisor is primarily owned by the investment company, Grupo Finaccess, S.A.P.I. de C.V.
+The registered investment advisor is primarily owned by Grupo Finaccess SAPI de CV.
 Grupo Finaccess is made up of several companies, including Finaccess México, Finaccess Capital and Finaccess Servicios Corporativos.

 The firm’s services, which include wealth management and investment advisory services encompassing financial planning, retirement planning and trust services, are tailored to clients' specific needs, goals and objectives.

 Finaccess Advisors, LLC says that it strives to preserve and grow its clients' wealth in a "sustained and sustainable manner," with an emphasis on risk management and corporate governance.
 Alongside contributing to the growth of its clients, the firm says that it also wants to contribute to that of society.

 Finaccess Advisors’ investment committee is responsible for recommending investments for client portfolios.
 Investment recommendations are based on clients’ financial objectives and risk tolerance.
 Aside from its tailored strategy, Finaccess Advisors, LLC may also use long-term purchases, short-term purchases and trading.